hapijs/hapi/docs/style.md

   - Line
     - Provides narrative for the following single code line (or single statement broken for readability)
     - One line of comment only
-    - One newline before and none after the comment line
+    - One empty line before and none after the comment line
   ```javascript
   function execute() {